rsshonjoy/nextjs/README.md

 - getServerSideProps should return an object and object should contain a props key which is an object

 5. getServerSideProps wil run at request time

+## Client-side Data fetching

+1. Two forms of pre-rendering
+- Static Generation & Server-side Rendering

+2. How to fetch data
+- getStaticProps & getServerSideProps

+3. You might not always need to pre-render the data

+Ex: User dashboard page

+- It is private, that is behind a login screen
+- Highly user-specify and SEO in not relevant
+- No need to pre-render the data